dagger/dagger/docs/guides/1230-persistent-cache.md

 # Persistent cache

-CI that takes eternity is a real pain and can become a bottleneck when your infrastructure and process grow.
-But Dagger, working with a Buildkit daemon, have a powerful cache system that triggers actions only when it's necessary.
+CI that takes an eternity is a real pain and can become a bottleneck when your infrastructure and process grow.
+But Dagger, working with a Buildkit daemon, has a powerful cache system that triggers actions only when it's necessary.

-However, sometime you can't keep the same Buildkit daemon along your CI/CD.
+However, sometimes you can't keep a persistent Buildkit daemon along your CI/CD.
-For instance, if you use GitHub runner, your daemon will be created on each run and **cache will be lost**.
+For instance, if you use a GitHub Actions runner, your daemon will be created on each run and **cache will be lost**.

-In this page, we will see how to use `--cache-from` and `--cache-to` flags keep a permanent cache, from a local environment to GitHub action.
+In this page, we will see how to use `--cache-from` and `--cache-to` flags to keep a permanent cache, from a local environment to GitHub Actions.

 ## Ephemeral cache

-As an example, we will use a Dagger plan to build a go program.
+As an example, we will use a Dagger plan to build a Go program.

-You can use any go project and the following snippet to build it in a standard way
+You can use any Go project and the following snippet to build it in a standard way

 ```cue